 She specializes in many urologic malignancies, including bladder cancer, kidney cancer, penile cancer, prostate cancer and urethral cancer.
-In bladder cancer surgery, Dr. Smith specializes in complex urinary diversions, including continent orthotopic neobladder and continent catheterizable pouch techniques.
+In bladder cancer surgery she specializes in bladder preservation, complex urinary diversions, including continent orthotopic neobladder and continent catheterizable Indiana pouch techniques.
 In kidney cancer, her expertise focuses on partial nephrectomy, with the goal of oncologically-sound maximum nephron-sparing surgery.

 Dr. Smith earned her medical degree from the University of California in San Francisco.
 She completed a residency in urology at the Cleveland Clinic, followed by a fellowship in urologic oncology at the National Cancer Institute, where she focused on development of personalized targeted therapies for bladder cancer.

 Dr. Smith previously served as a clinical instructor in surgery at Lerner College of Medicine and currently works as an assistant clinical professor of urology at George Washington University School of Medicine.
 She is also a clinical associate of the National Cancer Institute/Urologic Oncology Branch, and is working to earn her Master of Business Administration degree from Johns Hopkins University Carey Business School.

 Dr. Smith is a member of the Society of Urologic Oncology, American Association of Cancer Research and American Urological Association.